intel/llvm/sycl/doc/OptionalDeviceFeatures.md

    reports an error and exits.
 1) For each row in the input file table:

-   - loads the properties file from the "Properties" column
+   - Load the properties file from the "Properties" column.
-   - checks if there is the `SYCL/device requirements` property
+   - Check if the `SYCL/device requirements` property set exists.
-   - if no, copies current row to the output file table and goes to the next
+   - If not, copy the current row to the output file table and go the next row.
+   - If it does exist, all of the following checks are performed.
+If they all pass, the row is copied to the output file table, otherwise it is skipped.
+     Either way, it advances to the next row.
+      - If there is an "aspect" property, check if entry `E.aspects` contains all of the aspects listed in the property.
+If any are missing, the check fails.
-   - if yes, checks if all the requirements listed in the property are supported by the target architecture as specified by entry `E` in the device configuration file
+      - If there is a "reqd\_sub\_group\_size" property, check if entry `E.sub-group-sizes` contains all of the sub-group sizes listed in the property.
+If any are missing, the check fails.
-       - if yes, copies current row to the output file table and goes to the next
-       - otherwise skips this row
+      - If there is an "assumed\_target" property, check if `E.aspects` contains at least one of the aspects from the property.
+If it does not, the check fails.
+(The "assumed\_target" property lists the corresponding aspect for each assumed target device.
+The `E.aspects` list will only contain this aspect if `E` corresponds to that target.)

 ##### Configuration file location and driver option